inspired-co/eaas_client/README.md

 * Each dictionary consists of `source` (string, optional), `references` (list of string, optional) and `hypothesis` (string, required). `source` and `references` are optional based on the metrics you want to use.
 * Please do not conduct any preprocessing on `source`, `references` or `hypothesis`.
 * We expect normal-cased detokenized texts.
 All the preprocessing steps are taken by the metrics.
-* Below is a simple example.
-* inputs is a list of Dict, task is the name of task (for calculating attributes), metrics is metric list, lang is the two-letter code language.
+* There are other parameters that can be set in the `score` function:  `task` is the name of task (for calculating attributes), `metrics` is metric list, `lang` is the two-letter code language, `cal_attributes` is an indicator that decides whether to calculate some task-dependent attributes.
-* You can also set cal_attributes=False to save some time since some attribute calculations can be slow.
+* You can also set `cal_attributes=False` to save some time since some attribute calculations can be slow.